-Varroa destructor (varroa mite) attacks European honeybees (Apis mellifera).
-It’s thought to be one of the greatest threats to Australia’s honey and honey bee pollination plant industries.
+Varroa mite Varroa destructor attacks European honeybees (Apis mellifera).
+It’s considered one of the greatest threats to Australia’s honey and honey bee pollination plant industries.

 Detection in Australia